Springfield College boasts top-notch facilities that combine function with artistry, while maintaining the historic beauty of the campus.

 Flynn Campus Union

 Considered the center of activity on campus, the Flynn Campus Union features numerous offices promoting cocurricular activities as well as services of the Division of Inclusion and Community Engagement and Office of Multicultural Affairs.
 There are a number of food stations offering a variety of eats, plus a large seating area at which to enjoy your meal, study, or visit with friends.
-The P.O.D.
-Market takes care of your essentials, from cereal to laundry detergent.
+The market takes care of your essentials, from cereal to laundry detergent.
 The Springfield College bookstore, on the lower level, is where you can buy textbooks, school supplies, Springfield College gear, and more.
 The Cleveland E. and Phyllis B. Dodge Room provides space that can be divided into smaller rooms for presentations, lectures, and other events.

 The School of Social Work and Behavioral Sciences is housed in this building at 45 Island Pond Road, about two miles from the main campus in Springfield.
 It features multiple classrooms, an auditorium, and faculty offices to prepare undergraduate and graduate students for careers in counseling, human services, psychology, and offers programs that are student centered, community focused, and committed to diversity and social justice.